LIZ BLUME, AICP

 Chris has spent almost a decade as an urban planner with the Community Building Institute (CBI).
 His professional experience covers a wide range of areas including neighborhood planning, planning design, community organizing, asset-mapping, geographic information systems, and program management for neighborhoods in Greater Cincinnati and beyond.

-At CBI, his work has included project facilitation and technical support on numerous neighborhood plans; program management of King Studios whose goal is to erect a memorial for King Records in the Cincinnati neighborhood of Evanston; the Strive initiative aimed at educational reform; and the place matters project, a intense effort to implement a comprehensive community investment strategy in three Cincinnati neighborhoods.
+At CBI, his work has included project facilitation and technical support on numerous neighborhood plans.
+Currently Chris is the program manager for King Studios whose goal is to erect a memorial for King Records in the Cincinnati neighborhood of Evanston.
 In 2012 Chris’s paper entitled The Impact of Live Music Culture on Urban Quality of Life was published and presented in Prague.

 Chris once was a consultant with the Short Vine Development Company and served as a volunteer consultant for the Cincinnati neighborhood of Northside as they developed their land use plan between 2003-2006.